 Flowmeters are used to measure liquid/gas products.
 Turbine flowmeters are an effective means of accurate measurement of liquid/gas products in many industries.
 Because of the turbine meter's versatility and flexibility in product metering applications, it is one of the most widely used technologies in flow measurement.
 Turbine meters were invented in the 18th century by Reinhard Woltman, and at that time were used for water-flow measurement.
-In 1970, the API recognized the turbine meter in MPMS Chap.
-5 Sec.
-3, "Measurement of Liquid Hydrocarbons by Turbine Meters."
+In the 1950s, turbine meters were first used for hydrocarbon measurement for aeronautical applications within aircraft.

 Gas turbines range in size from microturbines at 50 hp (37.3 kW) to large industrial turbines of 250,000 hp (190 kW).
 This page focuses on the gas turbine engine, the differences between types of turbines, and items to consider when they are applied as the prime mover.
 As shown in Figure 1 and Figure 1, the "open" Brayton cycle is the thermodynamic cycle for all gas turbines.
 Air enters the compressor inlet at ambient conditions (Point 1), is compressed (Point 2), and passes through the combustion system, where it is combined with fuel and "fired" to the maximum cycle temperature (Point 3).
 The heated air is expanded through the gas producer turbine section (between Points 3 and 5), where the energy of the working fluid is extracted to generate power for driving the compressor, and expanded through the power turbine to drive the load (Point 7).